3 Keys to Implementing QA in the Hospitality Sector with Edmund Tan

 Ed: I think there are two ways to look at it.
 Having a good fundamental understanding of the hospitality industry can be seen as critical for success in that organization.
 The only caveat is that especially when you talk about new technologies, which you end up seeing in the market places is the folks who have that sort of domain knowledge and an old school mindset about how the business should operate and maybe don’t have that level of flexibility.
 I think sometimes having a new fresh set of eyes that have experience with the industry but then are willing to sort of open to new technologies might actually create a more conducive environment to success.
 I think fundamentally when you are trying to build a team that tests you want a combination of folks who have a good working knowledge of the domain network industry where you are working and can also have some fresh eyes to bring in a new perspective to things that you didn’t see before.

 Ralph: Got you, that’s important.
-Kalyan, you guys have been involved in this as we talked about in our previous answers.
+You guys have been involved in this as we talked about in our previous answers.
 Give me two or three tangible benefits that organizations in the hospitality sector have been able to see by partnering with you guys in the QA transformation journey.

 One in terms of innovation that we could bring within the testing function.
 When I say innovation, we are talking about in the context of trying out new different methods, tools, and improving the overall productivity of the team.
 That’s the one constant feedback that we get from our clients is that there is definitely a new way of looking at things.